alysivji/notes/software-engineering/philosophy_of_software_design.md

     1. is closely related to the class' existing functionality
     1. will result in many simplifications elsewhere in the applciation
     1. simplifies the class' interface

+---

+## Chapter 9: Better Together Or Better Apart?

+> Given two pieces of functionality, should they be implemented together in the same place, or should their implemtnations be separated?

+* the goal is to reduce complexity of the system as a whole and improve its modularity
+* beware of dividing system into large number of smaller components
+    * more interfaces and every new interface adds complexity
+    * additional code to manage components
+    * separation between components might make it hard to be aware of existence
+    * code duplication
+* it is beneficial to bring together pieces of code that are closely related
+* indications that two pieces of code are closely related
+    * share information
+    * used together
+    * overlap conceptually (share higher-level category)
+    * hard to understand one piece of code without looking at other

+### Bring Together: Simplify the Interface

+* may be possible to define an interface for the new module that is simpler or easier to use than the origin interfaces.
+* may be possible to perform functions automatically so that users are not aware of the difference

+### Bring Together: Eliminate Duplication

+* reorganize code to eliminate reptition
+* this is effective if the repeated snippet is long and the replacement method has a simple signature
+* another way to eliminate duplication is to refactor so the snippet is only excited in one place (goto aren't always harmful)

+### Separate General-Purpose and Special-Purpose Code

+* if a module contains a mechanism that can be used for several different purposes than it should provide one general-purpose method and allow other modules to contain special-purpose code, as required
+* in general, lower layers of system tend to be more general-purpose and upper layers more special-purpose
+* separate by pulling special-purpose code upwards into higher layers, leaving the lower layers general-purpose

+### Splitting and Joining Methods

+> When designing methods, the most important goal is to provide clean and simple abstractions

+* length by itself is rarely a good reason for splitting up a method as we now have additional interfaces, which add complexity
+* shouldn't break up a method unless it makes the overall system simplier
+* if method had complex interactions within its blocks, it's even more important to keep them together
+* method should be deep with a clean and simple abstraction
+* Split a method if it results in a cleaner abstraction:
+    * factor out a subtask into a separate method which is invoked by the parent method.
+Revert if you are jumping back and forth a lot
+    * split method into two separate methods with interfaces that are simplier than the interface of the original method

+---

+## Chapter 10: Define Errors Out of Existence

+> Exception handling is one of the worst sources of complexity in software systems

+* **exception** - any uncommon condition that alters the normal flow of control in a program

+### Why exceptions add complexity

+* Ways exceptions can add complexity:
+    * caller may provide bad arguemnts or configuration information
+    * invoked method may not be able to complete a requested operation
+    * in distributed systems, network packets may be lost or delayed, servers may not respond in a teimely fashion, or peers may communicate in unexpected ways
+    * code may detect bugs, internal inconsistencies, or situations it is not prepared to handle
+* exception handling can account for a significant fraction of all the code in a system
+* exception handling code is inherently more difficult to write than normal-case code
+* when an exception occurs, programmer can deal with two ways:
+    1. move forward and complete the work in progress in spite of the exception
+    1. abort the operation in progress and report the exception upwards
+        * aborting can result in an inconsistent system state so the exception handling code must restore consistency
+* handling exceptions can result in more exceptions
+    * secondary exceptions occuring during recovery are often more subtle and complex than the primary exceptions
+    * find a way to handle exceptions without introducing more exceptions
+* exceptions don't occur very often in running systems, so exception handling code is rarely executed
+    * write tests to make sure the code functions the way you think it should

+### Too many exceptions

+* problems are exacerbated when too many unnecessary exceptions are defined.
+This results in an over-defensive coding style
+* exceptions are a way to punt the problem to the caller
+* exceptions are part of your interface, keep them simple
+* exceptions also affect multiple layers as they can propogate through several stacks before being caught
+* best way to reduce complexity is to reduce the number of places exceptions have to be handled

+### Define errors out of existence

+* define APIs so there are no exceptions to handle and reduce the amount of code that needs to be written to handle errors

+### Mask Exceptions

+* when an exceptional condition is detected and handled at a low level in the system so that higher levels of software do not need to be aware of the condition
+* doesn't work in all situations, but the reduced interface allows classes to be deeper
+* example of pulling complexity downward

+### Exception aggregation

+* handle many exceptions with a single piece of code, rather than writing distinct handlers for many individual exceptions
+* exception handling design pattern
+    * if system processes a series of requests, it's useful to define an exception that aborts the current request, cleans up the system's state, and contnues with the next request
+    * the exception is caught in a single place near the top of the system's request-handling loop
+    * exception can be thrown at any point in the processing of a request to abort the request
+    * different subclasses of the exception can be defined for different conditions
+* aggregation works best if an exception propagates several levels up the stack before it is handled; results in more exceptions from more methods to be handled in the same place
+* form of general-purpose mechanism over special-purpose

+### Crash Application

+* certain errors are not worth tryign to handle
+* print diagnostic information and abort application
+* `ckalloc` vs `malloc`

+### Design special cases out of existence

+* special cases can result in code with lots of if statements which make it hard to understand
+* design normal case in a way that automatically handles special case without extra code

+### Taking it too far

+* defining away exceptions or masking them makes sense if the exception information isn't needed outside the moduel
+* with exceptions, we must determine what is important and what is not important.
+Things that are not important should be hidden, and the more of them the better.
+If something is important, it must be exposed

+---

+## Chapter 11: Design it Twice

+> designing software is hard, so it's unlikely that your first thought about how to structre a module or system will produce the best design

+* you will end up with a much better result if you consider multiple options for each major decison decision
+* don't need to pin down every detail, high-level sketch of the important methods is more than enough
+* try to pick radically different approaches
+* even if there is only one obvious approach, try another one
+* after you have sketched out all the alternatives, make a list of pros and cons for each one
+* consider
+    * which version has the simpler interface?
+    * is one interface more general-purpose than another?
+    * does one interface enable a more efficient implementation?
+* once you have compared the designs, you can make an informed decision
+* can apply this principle to many levels of a system
+    * goals are different for the interface and implementation so consider the best approach
+* this should not take a lot of extra time and it will pay off in the long run as you will not to deal with the extra complexity and cognitive load that poor design brings

+### Ego

+* smart people feel pressure to get things right the firs ttime
+* solving hard problems requires complex solutions where the first design is rarely the best one